mohammadll/lets-learn-KIC/08-kong-ingress-rate-limiting-plugin/README.md

 In this scenario, we're going to scale `kong-gateway` deployment to `3 replicas` and then use redis to synchronize the rate limit information across multiple Kong nodes.

 # Follow the below steps to do this scenario
-# Follow the below steps to do this scenario

 To proxy requests, you need an upstream application to send a request to.
 Deploying hashicorp/vault service:

     kubectl apply -f vault-deployment.yml